oracle-devrel/technology-engineering/security/security-design/shared-assets/bastion-py-script/README.md

 -	Extra set of required resources with risk of misconfiguration
 -	The jump server will require an additional layer of user governance.

-The OCI Bastion service removes the public and private virtual cloud networking (VCN) hassle for access to a jump host.
+The OCI Bastion Service removes the public and private virtual cloud networking (VCN) hassle for access to a jump host.
 No public IP is needed, resulting in no surface attack area or zero-day vulnerabilities with a dedicated jump host.
 Customers also eliminate shared credentials, broad access limits, and other bad habits of using jump hosts.
-OCI Bastion service integrates with OCI Identity and Access Management (IAM) and allows the organization to control who can access a bastion or a session and what they can do with those resources.
+OCI Bastion Service integrates with OCI Identity and Access Management (IAM) and allows the organization to control who can access a bastion or a session and what they can do with those resources.

-The OCI Bastion service exists in two flavors:
+The OCI Bastion Service exists in two flavors:
--	Managed session
+-	Managed Session
 With managed sessions an agent is running on the compute node, and the bastion session connects to the agent and tunnels SSH through the agent.
-The managed Session makes it possible to connect to a compute node from other networks without configure routing between the network where the compute node resides, and the network the bastion connection is initiated from.
+The managed session makes it possible to connect to a compute node from other networks without configure routing between the network where the compute node resides, and the network the bastion connection is initiated from.
 -	Port Forwarding
-In this mode the bastion service does not tunnel though the agent, but the bastion service must have access to the subnet where the compute node resides, and the subnet security list
+In this mode the OCI Bastion Service does not tunnel though the agent, but the OCI Bastion Service must have access to the subnet where the compute node resides, and the subnet security list
-For additional description of the bastion service please review:
+For additional description of the OCI Bastion Service please review:

 ## Requirements